DeepBrainChain/DBC-Wiki/docs/en/install-update-dbc-node/install-update-dbc/install-dbc-compute-node.md

 ### Turn on hardware support

-> BIOS open VT-d (search according to the motherboard type browser)
+> BIOS open IOMMU and VT-d (search according to the motherboard type browser)
 > VT (VT-x) and VT-d support, you need to set related support to enable, which is enabled by default
 >
 > Path under normal circumstances: Processor—IIO Configuration—Intel@ VT for Directed I/O(VT-d)